eylloztek/adxl345-library/README.md

 A lightweight STM32 HAL-based driver for the **ADXL345 3-axis digital accelerometer** using the I2C interface.

 This library provides basic device initialization, range and data rate configuration, raw acceleration reading, g-unit conversion, roll/pitch angle calculation, and basic offset calibration.
+You can access the datasheet from [here.](https://www.analog.com/media/en/technical-documentation/data-sheets/adxl345.pdf)

 ## Features